 Harry then closed that compartment, and opened the one that had stairs leading down.
 "Ladies first," he said to his girlfriend, who smiled and began walking down.
 Once Harry got inside, he closed the trunk and set the security system.

 They walked past the living (training) room, which now had a screen that Hermione had invented that showed a view of the room the trunk was in – in this case, Sirius' office.

-When they entered his bedroom, Harry said, "Now, I've got you right where I want you!"
+When they entered his bedroom, Harry declared, "Now, I've got you right where I want you!"

 "That's funny.
 I thought I had you right where I wanted you," she replied with a smirk as she walked toward the desk where the Pensieve was kept.
 She put her wand to her temple and extracted the silvery memory, depositing it into the Pensieve.
 Grabbing his hand, she said, "Let's go," and they fell down into the memory.